RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 <br/>

 <ins>Navigation Links in the nav bar:</ins>
-- :heavy_check_mark: The brand logo takes you back to the main page.
+:heavy_check_mark: The brand logo takes you back to the main page.
-- :heavy_check_mark: All links in the navbar take you to their respective page.
+:heavy_check_mark: All links in the navbar take you to their respective page.
-- :heavy_check_mark: The active page is indicated with an underline below the related link.
+:heavy_check_mark: The active page is indicated with an underline below the related link.
-- :heavy_check_mark: When you hover over a link, a dog paw appears next to it.
+:heavy_check_mark: When you hover over a link, a dog paw appears next to it.
 <br/>

 <ins>Buttons</ins>
-- :heavy_check_mark: Clicking the start button runs the game: one of the pictures is animated.
+:heavy_check_mark: Clicking the start button runs the game: one of the pictures is animated.
-- :heavy_check_mark: Clinking the submit button submits the player sequence.
+:heavy_check_mark: Clinking the submit button submits the player sequence.
 The player either gets an alert that they got it right, or that they lost.
-- :heavy_check_mark: Choosing any of the difficulties means the game starts with a pattern length as indicated by that difficulty.
+:heavy_check_mark: Choosing any of the difficulties means the game starts with a pattern length as indicated by that difficulty.
 If the player picks Easy, it starts at a length of 1.
 Medium is length of 5, Hard is a length of 9.
-- :heavy_check_mark: The difficulty choice is remembered between sessions, and indicated using a Bootstrap class.
+:heavy_check_mark: The difficulty choice is remembered between sessions, and indicated using a Bootstrap class.
 When the player goes back to the web app, the previously chosen difficulty setting is indicated by the different style of the button.
-- :heavy_check_mark: Clicking the reset button resets the high scores.
+:heavy_check_mark: Clicking the reset button resets the high scores.
 All scores are deleted.
 <br/>

 <ins>The game</ins>
-- :heavy_check_mark: Images that need to be clicked are animated.
+:heavy_check_mark: Images that need to be clicked are animated, because they are part of the sequence.
+Tested by running the game.
-- :heavy_check_mark: When the player clicks an image, it is animated.
+:heavy_check_mark: When the player clicks an image, it is animated.
+Tested by clicking on the images.
-- :heavy_check_mark: The score increments when the player gets the pattern right.
+:heavy_check_mark: The score increments when the player gets the pattern right.
+Tested by running the game.
-- :heavy_check_mark: The longest sequence score increments when the player beats a sequence that is the longest so far.
+:heavy_check_mark: The longest sequence score increments when the player beats a sequence that is the longest so far.
+Tested by running the game.
-- :heavy_check_mark: The game gets progressively harder, by generating longer sequences.
+:heavy_check_mark: The game gets progressively harder, by generating longer sequences.
+Tested by running the game.
-- :heavy_check_mark: Game info messages show up indicating progress.
+:heavy_check_mark: Game info messages show up indicating progress.
+Tested by running the game.
-- The pattern increases in length until the player fails or the max length of 31 is reached.
+:heavy_check_mark: The pattern increases in length until the player fails or the max length of 31 is reached.
+Tested by modifying the value of the maxLengthSequence variable.
+Getting to 31 is actually quite hard.
+I set it to 4 instead and played the game: when the game reached a pattern length of 4, it would keep generating patterns of 4 in length.
+It's a reasonable assumption that it would work the same for a value of 31, though I imagine using unit tests would be better proof.

 <ins>High scores</ins>
-- :heavy_check_mark: High scores populate in the table if they exist.
+:heavy_check_mark: High scores populate in the table if they exist.
+Tested by browsing to the high scores.
-- :heavy_check_mark: The table is updated when new high scores are achieved: they are given the correct place above and below lower and higher scores.
+:heavy_check_mark: The table is updated when new high scores are achieved: they are given the correct place above and below lower and higher scores.
 Tested by running the game a few times and trying to get different high scores.
 Highest scores are placed at the top of the list, lowest at the bottom.
 If a score is achieved that is in between the highest and the lowest score, it is entered in the correct place and lower scores are pushed down.

 ### Notable Bugs